Single Sample DNA + Protein#

 print(dna_vars)

-# If there are no whitelist variants, you can leave target variants blank
+# If there are no whitelist variants, this can be left blank

 white_list = []